 There is no one right way to get the learning experience you need to succeed, no one degree or diploma, no one reference or experience, and you can’t trust anyone who tells you otherwise.
 You might, if you’re anything like me, spend the rest of your life on a career built from wildly different paying and non-paying jobs, balancing the fulfilling unpaid work with the jobs that keep you fed and sheltered.

 I took as much of a risk as I could afford, and it paid off in ways I never imagined.
 My internship gave me a purpose and a career, yes, but it also taught me that an internship is only as valuable as the intern, a lesson I think of every time I accept a new assignment or contract.
 Your jobs and internships will just be part of the career that spans your entire life.
 Think of that career as a building you're constructing all on your own, brick by brick.
-Every job has to matter in some way — either financially or creatively — because life is too short and your career will be even shorter if you don’t hold your labor to the highest standards.
+Every job has to matter in some way — either financially or creatively — because life is too short and your career will be even shorter if you don’t hold your labour to the highest standards.
 You've got to — you're building this thing to last.